 The scope of this collection development policy covers those materials and collections digitized by the DL but may extend to materials digitized by other FAU departments, faculty, researchers, students, or other partners when FAU Libraries’ digital collection serves as a repository for contributed objects.

 Collections and materials selected for digitization should meet the current academic and research needs of FAU.
 The value and interest of the materials to the FAU and the wider community are the primary criteria for any items or collections being digitized.
 These items that are deemed rare, unique, or of institutional importance, enhance the University's sense of community and history.

 Selection of content to be digitized is contingent upon resources available to undertake projects.
 Other considerations for selection may include the physical condition of material, the need for digital reformatting to enable access, and whether a duplicate digital copy exists elsewhere.
-Materials to be Page 2 of 2 digitized must either be in the public domain or have written approval from the copyright holder.
+Materials to be digitized must either be in the public domain or have written approval from the copyright holder that permits digitization and open dissemination.
 The following considerations are made during the selection process:

 B. Format - Physical material handled by the DL may be in the following formats, but are not limited to: monographs (books and pamphlets), journals, newspapers, audio/video materials, and maps